 The VASS (Vertical Atmospheric Sounder System) is a sounding instrument package loaded on FY-3 (A, B, C) satellite series.
 It is composed of the MicroWave Temperature Sounder (MWTS), the MicroWave Humidity Sounder (MWHS) and the InfraRed Atmospheric Sounder (IRAS).
 The VASS products mainly contain channel brightness temperature, ocean wind, emissivity, cloud liquid water, surface type and temperature, etc., which can be applied in the NWP model and satellite data assimilation, the climate model study and the atmospheric vertical sounding research.

 CMA is preparing to disseminate VASS products of FY-3 in BUFR on GTS.
-Several new sequences in Table D, new descriptors in Table B and corresponding code table entries are needed.
+Several new sequences in Table D, a new descriptor in Table B and corresponding code table entries are needed.
 A new entry in Common Code Table C-13 for data category 3 is also needed to identify FY-3 VASS products.

+In addition, the element name of several existing BUFR/CREX Table B descriptors are proposed to be changed to generic name to apply to vertical sounding products.

 PROPOSAL